-Within a given node, AARP maintains an Address Mapping Table (AMT).
-In the case of EtherTalk, the AMT contains a list of AppleTalk addresses and their corresponding Ethernet addresses-serving as a cache of known AppleTalk-to-Ethernet address mappings.
-Whenever AARP learns of a new mapping, AARP updates the AMT to reflect the new addresses.
-If there is no more room for new addresses, AARP should purge the AMT by using some sort of least-recently used algorithm.
+Within a given node, AARP maintains an Address Mapping Table (AMT) for each protocol set that a node supports.
+Each AMT contains a list of protocol addresses and their corresponding hardware addresses-serving as a cache of known protocol-tohardware address mappings.
+Whenever AARP learns of a new mapping, AARP updates the appropriate AMT to reflect the new addresses.
+If there is no more room for new addresses in an AMT, AARP should purge this AMT by using some sort of leastrecently used algorithm.